 - 1 medium garlic clove minced

-- ½ rib celery finely chopped, optional
+- ½ rib celery finely chopped

 - 2 tablespoons flat leaf parsley roughly chopped